Briceann/expense-management-project/WeeklyReflection.md

 ### Week 6
 25th - Create java classes and jsps needed to begin the project - 2hrs march 1st - created test classes and tried some test cases - 4hrs

+### Week 7
+march 4th - Created a ExpenseCategory entity and -tried working through some errors I keep getting in my code when running unit tests - 5hrs